hcsalmon1/TypeGo/README.md

 	[5]*int array;
 ```

 This is now crystal clear.
 -[5] - an array with 5 elements.
 -* int - of pointers to integers

-This is basically how Go's syntax is if you go back to: type name = value
+This is basically how Go's syntax is, if you go back to: type name = value

 A comparison: